saralana/saralana.github.io/_pages/bio-en.md

 Sara was artist-in-residence in several spaces dedicated to art, science and technology, such as Bolsa Pampulha 2019 and presented her works in exhibitions in Brazil, Chile, Mexico, Spain and France.

-Her projects are as tools for questioning and reacting to the detachment of a society imprisoned by the monopoly of technological knowledge.
+Her projects act as questioning and reaction tools to the alienation of a society imprisoned by the monopoly of technological knowledge.
 She also works in collaboration with non-human species and relies on the intermediation of digital devices to garantee more balanced relationships.

 <div class="selection">